Ernest R. Kroeger: Middle age

 When Kroeger was 42, he was appointed the Master of Programs of the Bureau of Music and responsible for musical programming for the St. Louis World's Fair.
 Rather than emphasizing brass band music as the fair planners had envisioned, Kroeger was intent on including a range of musical styles, composers and media which ultimately enhanced the status of music at the fair.
 There, he arranged for choral, brass, and band concerts as well as competitions for them as well.
 Because so many people enjoyed the concerts he put together at the World Fair, the French Academy elected him an Officer.
 Other institutes he joined were the National Institute of Arts of Letters, and the American Guild of Organists, which he also helped found.

 The same year that he was the Master of Programs for the St. Louis World Fair he became the Director of the Kroeger School of Music, and kept that position until he died.
-His students included Rosalie Balmer Smith Cale.
+His students included Rosalie Balmer Smith Cale and Frances Marion Ralston.
 In 1915, he was elected to the American Academy of Arts and Letters (then the National Institute of Arts and Letters).
 In 1925, he became Director of the Washington University in St. Louis Music Department until 1934.
 He was also the Director of the Music Department for Forest Park College.

 Ernest R. Kroeger died in St. Louis on April 7, 1934.